 5. Environmental and Social Action Plan

-The Environmental and Social Action Plan (ESAP), is summarized in Annex 1.
-Please see attached document.
+The Environmental and Social Action Plan (ESAP), is summarized attached below.
+Please see Related Files.

 For project inquiries, including environmental and social questions related to an IDB Invest transaction please contact the client (see Investment Summary tab), or IDB Invest using the email email@example.com.
 As a last resort, affected communities have access to the IDB Invest Independent Consultation and Investigation Mechanism by writing to firstname.lastname@example.org or MICI@iadb.org, or calling +1(202) 623-3952.